mbrukman/cloud-launcher/apps/gitlab/centos6/README.md

 external_url 'http://gitlab.example.com'
 ```

-to specify the hostname you will deploy Gitlab under.
+to specify the hostname you will deploy GitLab under.